-Please join us this Monday, April 15 in 3 West at Watson Library, 1:00-2:30 pm, for a panel presentation featuring the 2018 KU Libraries information literacy mini-grants recipients was held on April 15th, 2019.
+A panel presentation featuring the 2018 KU Libraries information literacy mini-grants recipients was held on April 15th, 2019.
 Faculty recipients discussed their experiences participating in the information literacy mini-grants program and collaborating with librarians on assignment design.
 You can view the panel presentation here.

 Tamara Falicov, Professor, Department of Film and Media Studies